a brief History of the school room

 Penryn 4th Guides and Brownies

-Started by Jo Kennedy and Jenny Aikenhead, the Penyrn Fourth Wesleyan Guides were held upstairs, with members earning Badges and many becoming Young Leaders.
-They hosted many talent shows and pantomimes from the stage.
+Started by Jo Kennedy and Jenny Aikenhead, the 4th Penryn Wesley Guides were based at the School Room, with members earning badges and many becoming Young Leaders.
+They staged many talent shows and pantomimes on the stage, to an audience of parents, grandparents and others.

 The 4th Penryn Guides, circa.
-1978, photo courtesy of Phillipa Holden
+1978, photo courtesy of Philippa Holden

-Pop-In was a knit and natter group, organised by former church caretaker Rose Webber and her best fried Jo Kennedy.
-They would knit blankets, teddies, jumpers and other items for charities, hospitals and to send to abroad to people in need.
+Pop-In was a knit and natter group, organised by former church caretaker Rose Webber and her close fried Jo Kennedy.
+They would knit blankets, teddies, jumpers and other items for charities, hospitals and to send abroad to people who needed them.

 Holiday Club, 1998, photo courtesy of Sharon Bawden